We share our experience of defending public access to paths and open spaces

 How can car-parking which is impinging on a common be controlled?

-We advised a parish council on a development adjoining a common, which had no known owner but was subject to management by the local authority under the Commons Act 1899, and which would involve vehicles driving over the common.
-Part of the parking spaces were on the common itself.
+We advised a parish council on a development adjoining a common (which had no known owner but was subject to management by the local authority under the Commons Act 1899) and which would involve vehicles driving over the common.
+Part of the parking spaces was on the common itself.

 We advised that the previous use of the adjoining land might have given rise to private rights to drive over or park on that land.

 However, the planting arrangements on the new development site extended to part of the common and (notwithstanding any private rights) were contrary to the terms of the scheme, and the local authority had a duty under the scheme to enforce against encroachments.